 I started this website while in college in 2005 to share my passion for technology, design and photography.
 Everything you see on this site was designed and developed myself.
-Pages are generated using the static site generator Jekyll and hosted on Amazon S3 with CloudFront; a long way from the G4 Mac Mini I used to host this site with.
+Pages are generated using the static site generator Jekyll, hosted on Netlify with media served via AWS CloudFront; a long way from the G4 Mac Mini that used to host this site.

 I don't publish too often here—only when I want to dive deep on a topic that interests me.
 That may be once a year or less.
 But when I write an article or craft a photoset, I spend a lot of time (this one took 4 months of spare time) to make something useful.